 they do, Mac gliding over to the four-track recorder that he

-Mac adjusts a drum machine and picks up the bongos which he
+Mac adjusts a drum machine, picks up the bongos, begins

 So begins a collaborative effort.
 Tyger continues with